Best USB turntables 2019: budget to premium

 Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2019.

-Your vinyl collection is vulnerable and valuable.
-It has likely been handed down, lovingly preserved and, let's face it, it's largely irreplaceable.
-So why not preserve your tangible collection in the form of digital files – especially since most of it will be nigh on impossible to hunt down on streaming services?
-These USB turntables not only offer this functionality, they sound great for the price, too.
-And let's not forget, Black Friday is just around the corner, so there's no better time for sniffing out bargains.
+Your vinyl collection is both vulnerable and valuable.
+It has likely been handed down, lovingly preserved and, let's face it, replacing it would be a nigh-on-impossible nightmare.
+That's why preserving your tangible collection in the form of digital files is a good idea.
+To emphasise our point: can you imagine hunting down your particular stash of records on streaming services?
+No, neither can we.
+These USB turntables not only offer the ability to rip your records for digital safe-keeping, they sound great for the price, too.
+And let's not forget, Black Friday is just around the corner – so there's no better time for eyeing up bargains.

 MORE: Best record players 2019: best turntables for every budget